Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 - International Journal of Dermatology (2018) — Nouveau et al. — Research shows UV exposure is primary trigger for new dark spot formation.

-- British Journal of Dermatology (2015) — Sarkar et al. — Consistent use of brightening products shows better results than intermittent use.
+- British Journal of Dermatology (2015) — Sarkar et al. — Consistent use of brightening products shows better results than stopping and starting.

 About AMVital's Approach